-By September 2018 plans for a new nuclear power station in Cumbria already looked set to collapse.
-The development company NuGen has laid off the majority of its staff.
+It was clear by September 2018 that plans for a new nuclear power station in Cumbria looked set to collapse.
+The development company NuGen had laid off the majority of its staff.
 Toshiba, the troubled Japanese conglomerate, had been looking for a buyer for NuGen but failed to find one.
 A sale to Kepco, the South Korean utility, has stalled amid political change in South Korea and a British government rethink of the financial support on offer.
 The GMB Union has been calling for the Nuclear Decommissioning Authority (NDA) to be scrapped as it currently exists and a Nuclear Development Agency created to make sure Moorside goes ahead with the Government taking a stake in the financing the project.

 NuGen had been planning to build a new nuclear power station of up to 3.6 GW at its site in Cumbria called Moorside – adjacent to the Sellafield nuclear facility.
 NuGen was originally owned by the French company GDF Suez, the Spanish company Iberdrola, and Scottish and Southern Energy (SSE).
 Scottish and Southern Energy (SSE) withdrew from the consortium in September 2011 and sold its stake to GDF Suez and Iberdrola.
 Then in January 2014 Toshiba-owned Westinghouse Electric Company agreed to buy all Iberdrola’s stake and another 10% from GDF-Suez (now called ENGIE) giving it a 60% controlling stake.